Cooperative Operation of the Fleet Operator and Incentive-aware Customers in an On-demand Delivery System: A Bi-level Approach: Decomposition based approach

 As for the feasibility valid cut, the same rule applies. \begin{lemma} Given the \textbf{infeasible} linear relaxation solution of master problem $x_{ij}^{k*},\omega_{j}^{m*}\notin\mathbb{X}_{psp}$ , and dual multipliers $\lambda_{\omega}^{jm}, \lambda_x^{ijk}\in\mathbb{R}$, solving the \ref{FSP}, which is a MIP problem and shown in Appendix \ref{Feasibility-SP}, provides the optimal solution $\{ \bar{\Omega}_{j}^m, \bar{\mathcal{X}}_{ij}^k \}$.

 Then,

 is a valid feasibility cut for the master problem. \end{lemma}

-With these stronger Benders cuts (\ref{BDD-Optimality-cut}), (\ref{BDD-feasibility-cut}) obtained, compared with the GBD method, the performance of proposed BDD method is theoretically enhanced, which will be validated in later simulation results.
-However, there are still some implementation details that need to be clarified in the following subsection.
+With these stronger Benders cuts \eqref{BDD-Optimality-cut}, and \eqref{BDD-feasibility-cut}, compared with the GBD method, the performance of proposed BDD method is theoretically enhanced, which will be validated in later simulation results.
+The BDD method is able to achieve the global optimal solution, which is shown in Theorem~\ref{Th_global_optimality}.

+\begin{theorem} With the strengthened Benders cuts \eqref{BDD-Optimality-cut}, and \eqref{BDD-feasibility-cut}, the proposed BDD method can still obtain the global optimal solution . \end{theorem} \begin{proof} As demonstrated in Lemma~\ref{Lemma-opt-cut} and Lemma~\ref{Lemma-feasi-cut}, the proposed optimality and feasibility cuts are valid cuts for the master problem which has been proven in Appendix~\ref{Proof-opt-cut}.
+This implies that the proposed cuts do not eliminate any feasible integer solutions~\cite{wolsey1999integer}.
+Consequently, our approach can attain the optimal solution, similar to the generalized Benders decomposition method~\cite{sahinidis1991convergence}.